hapax/hapax.github.io/assets/maximal.md

 Surveyors observe that $\Delta x^2 + \Delta y^2$ is unchanged, however they choose to orient their measuring sticks.
-This suggests that the land they measure is a flat plane, since in this, they can prove the result is true.
+This suggests that the land they measure is a flat plane, since in this setting, they can *prove* the result is true.
-Finally, by thinking more carefully about how to define relative orientation, they can figure out precisely how measurements using different measuring-stick systems are related.
+Finally, by thinking more carefully about how to define relative orientation, they can precisely precise relate measurements in different measuring-stick systems.
-This may seem like a strange and pedantic way to describe plane geometry, but it will pay off when we come to study spacetime.
+This may seem like a strange and pedantic way to think about plane geometry, but it will pay off when we come to study spacetime!

 ### 1.2.
-The parable of the merchants <a id="sec-1-2" name="sec-1-2"></a>
+Trip-planning <a id="sec-1-2" name="sec-1-2"></a>

-Babylonian merchants, plotting routes between cities, might have consulted surveyors to determine the shortest path.
-One merchant, in particular, is looking to transport goods from Assur ($A$) to Babylon ($B$), but contemplates a profitable side trip to Charax Sidae ($C$).
-Could this side trip also yield a *shortcut*?

-Sadly, the surveyors point out that any departure from a straight line between $A$ and $B$ will increase the length of the trip.
+Imagine that the surveyors are now being asked to plan roads between Mesopotamian cities, Assur ($A$) and Babylon ($B$).
+A straight line between $A$ and $B$ seems shortest, but a local politician argues trip to Charax Sidae ($C$) yield a *shortcut*?
-Although it's obvious, let's prove it using circles.
+Of course the answer is no, but the surveyors, with their newfound knowledge prove it using circles.

 For convenience, we orient measuring sticks so that Assur $A$ is at the origin and Babylon $B$ on the vertical stick.
 Now, draw circles from $A$ and $B$ which pass through $C$.